tsereda/nautilus-template/README.md

 # For manual downloads or other data:
 kubectl exec -it cyclegan-data-pod -- bash
-# Inside the pod, use gdown, wget, curl, or other download utility

 # Clean up when done
 kubectl delete pod cyclegan-data-pod
 ```